A Look at the Delectable-VinTank Exclusive Partnership

 In a development announced just today (Wednesday, October 16, 2013), Delectable has partnered with VinTank.
 The partnership is exclusive for both companies, effectively pumping VinTank’s massive social media capabilities through the Delectable Application.

 Delectable is known primarily as a wine app available for iPhone users in which they can record, and share the wines they’ve been drinking, as well as follow others in the worldwide community.
-With their recent 3.0 upgrade, the app has also integrated an exciting regional mapping system (more on that in a future post), and a wine recommendation system.
+With their recent 3.0 upgrade, the app has also integrated an exciting regional mapping system, and a wine recommendation system.
 The synchronicity of Delectable’s 3.0 release with the iPhone 7.0 upgrade also expanded the International user base.

 VinTank is known as a well established tool for wineries to track social media.
 When using VInTank, wineries receive a signal that someone is talking about them, letting them know what is said, and who they are.
 Perhaps most importantly, via the VinTank platform, those wineries are then also able to respond directly through the chatter to say thank you to a consumer for drinking their wine.
 As VinTank CEO, Paul Mabray, explains, “we’re working to make wineries more human and engaging by helping to connect the consumer with who is behind the bottle, to build a relationship.”
 The platform makes connection between wineries and consumers easier.